DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 title: the "truth" about open source
 feature_image: SX70_images/openSX70-cameraporn-2
 permalink: /posts/2019/06/open-source
-description: My opinions on open source stuff
+description: My opinion, the awful truth about open source
 ---

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/06/PCB-led-location.jpg)

 Here's my humble take about open source.
 Keep in mind that it's just my opinion.

+These days open-source is too many times a *good vibe*, maybe a marketing strategy, it *looks* good.

-For me openSX70 it's been always an open source project: In the beginning I was trying to kick start an elusive collaboration, later I just wanted to share in a "show and tell" sort of way.
+For me it is much more: openSX70 has always been an open source project.
+In the beginning I was trying to kick start an elusive collaboration, later I just wanted to share in a "show and tell" sort of way.

 There are [three pillars of open source](https://opensource.com/principles): transparency, participation and collaboration.